2024 ASEAN Championship

-The 2024 ASEAN Championship (officially the ASEAN Mitsubishi Electric Cup 2024 due to sponsorship reasons) was the 15th edition of the ASEAN Championship (formerly the AFF Championship) football tournament of nations affiliated to the ASEAN Football Federation (AFF).
+The 2024 ASEAN Championship (officially the ASEAN Mitsubishi Electric Cup 2024 due to sponsorship reasons) was the 15th edition of the ASEAN Championship (formerly the AFF Championship) football tournament of nations affiliated to the ASEAN Football Federation (AFF) and was the last edition sponsored by Mitsubishi Electric.

 The final tournament was originally scheduled to run from 23 November to 21 December.
 However, the AFF decided to change the schedule from 8 December 2024 to 5 January 2025 to avoid conflicts with continental club competitions.

 Vietnam secured their third title after defeating the two-time defending champions Thailand by a 5–3 aggregate score in the two-legged final.

 Format

 The 2024 ASEAN Championship will follow format since 2018.
 In the current format, the nine highest ranked teams would automatically qualify, with the 10th and 11th ranked teams playing a two-legged qualifiers.
 The 10 teams would be split in two groups of five and play a round robin system with each team playing two home and two away fixtures.
 The top two sides of each group will advance to the knockout stages consisting of two-legged semi-finals and finals.
 Away goals rule would not be applied for the first time since 2010.
 (Note: Away goals rule had not been applied temporarily in the 2020 edition due to hosted in a centralized venue (Singapore) during COVID-19 pandemic, and applied again in 2022 edition due to restoration of home-and-away venues.)